Andrew Grove: Preference for a "job-centric" American economy

-While Grove naturally supported helping technology startups, he also felt that America was wrong in thinking that those new companies would increase employment.
+While Grove supported helping technology startups, he also felt that America was wrong in thinking that those new companies would increase employment.
 "Startups are a wonderful thing," he wrote in a 2010 article for Bloomberg, "but they cannot by themselves increase tech employment."
-Although many of those startups and entrepreneurs would achieve tremendous success and wealth, said Grove, he was more concerned with the overall negative effect on America: "What kind of a society are we going to have if it consists of highly paid people doing high-value-added work—and masses of unemployed?"
+Although many of those startups and entrepreneurs would achieve tremendous success and wealth, said Grove, he was more concerned with the overall negative effect on America: "What kind of a society are we going to have if it consists of highly paid people doing high-value-added work and masses of unemployed?"

-He felt that employment growth depended on those companies' ability or willingness to scale up within the U.S. According to Grove, Silicon Valley's "innovation machine" over the last few decades has not been adding many jobs, although American tech companies have instead been adding jobs in Asia "like mad."
+Grove felt that employment growth depended on those companies' ability or willingness to scale up within the US.
+According to Grove, Silicon Valley's "innovation machine" over the last few decades has not been adding many jobs, although American tech companies have instead been adding jobs in Asia "like mad."
 He noted that while American investments in startups have increased dramatically, those investments have in fact resulted in fewer jobs: "Simply put," he wrote, "the U.S. has become wildly inefficient at creating American tech jobs."
-He therefore worked to keep Intel's manufacturing in the U.S., with the company having 90,000 employees in 2010.
+He therefore worked to keep Intel's manufacturing in the US, with the company having 90,000 employees in 2010.
 He explained the causes and effects of many business's growth plans:

-To remedy the problem, he strongly believed that "job creation" should become America's number 1 objective, much as it is in Asian nations.
-Among the methods he felt were worth considering was the imposition of a tax on imported products, with the funds received then made available to help American companies scale their operations in the U.S. However, he also accepted the fact that his ideas would be controversial: "If what I'm suggesting sounds protectionist, so be it."
-Or that those protectionist steps could lead to conflicts with our trade partners: "If the result is a trade war, treat it like other wars—fight to win."
+To remedy the problem, he strongly believed that "job creation" should become America's primary objective, much as it is in Asian nations.
+Among the methods he felt were worth considering was the imposition of a tax on imported products, with the funds received then made available to help American companies scale their operations in the US.
+However, he also accepted the fact that his ideas would be controversial: "If what I'm suggesting sounds protectionist, so be it."
+Or that those protectionist steps could lead to conflicts with trade partners: "If the result is a trade war, treat it like other wars—fight to win."
 He added:

 Grove was also in the minority of high-tech leaders when he advocated taxing internet sales made to other states: "I don't think electronic commerce needs federal or state subsidies in terms of tax advantages," he told a Congressional committee in 2000.
 At the same hearing, he also expressed his opinion about internet privacy, stating that "personal data is a form of property and it's inevitable that governments will regulate property rights."
 He said that it would be better if the federal government established its own uniform privacy standards rather than have states create a patchwork of different laws.